 - Allows dogs to “hold” items to keep them still while chewing.

-Not all wolves have dewclaws and researchers believe that wolves that do have them have domestic dog DNA in their ancestry.
-Wolves without dewclaws, however, are labeled by researchers as 100% wild.
+Not all wolves have dewclaws, and researchers believe that wolves that do have them have domestic dog DNA in their ancestry.
+However, researchers labeled wolves without dewclaws as 100% wild.

 Whether a wolf has dewclaws or not, this weaker digit has no functional application in tree climbing.

 “Retractable” claws keep the cats’ nails sharp and allow for a better grip for climbing.
-“Nonretractable” claws give Canidae species better traction while running, but also means that nails are thick but dull and useless for climbing.
+“Nonretractable” feet give Canidae species better traction while running, which means that nails are thick but dull and useless for climbing.

-Foxes – the only Canidae species are known to climb trees, have retractable claws.
+Foxes – the only Canidae species known to climb trees, have retractable claws.

 While wolves are not perching at the tops of trees, some wolves – like Alawa at the Wolf Conservation Center in South Salem, New York – have been spotted perched on tree branches – but how are they doing it?

-A combination of low, sturdy branches and a muscular, fully grown wolf can easily give the impression of a “tree-climbing” wolf even though there is no climbing at all!
+A combination of low, sturdy branches and a muscular, fully grown wolf can easily give the impression of a “tree-climbing” wolf even though there is no climbing!

-If wolves physically changed to enable tree climbing, it would come at a considerable cost.
+If wolves physically changed to enable tree climbing, it would cost a considerable amount.